Saba National Marine Park

-The Saba National Marine Park encompasses the waters and sea bed encircling the Caribbean island of Saba, Kingdom of the Netherlands, from the high water mark to 200 feet deep.
+The Saba National Marine Park encompasses the waters and sea bed encircling the Caribbean island of Saba, Caribbean Netherlands, from the high water mark to 200 feet deep.
 In total, the marine park covers approximately 5 mi2.
 At the time of its creation in 1987, the government passed the Marine Environment Ordinance to protect the coral reefs and other marine life within the park.
-The Saba Conservation Foundation manages the Saba National Marine Park, as well as the island's hyperbaric facility and natural sites on land.
+The Saba Conservation Foundation manages the Saba National Marine Park, as well as the island's hyperbaric facility, and natural sites on land (e.g., the Saba Trail network).

 Protection

 A number of regulations ensure that the park's thriving aquatic life remains healthy.
 Zones divide the area according to acceptable uses.
 Commercial fishing is forbidden in certain places to prevent overfishing.
 The reefs are protected from damage by 36 permanently anchored buoys where boats can moor.
-Scuba divers are not permitted to dive by themselves; they must dive with guides from one of Saba's three dive shops.
+Scuba divers are not permitted to dive by themselves; they must dive with guides from one of Saba's dive shops.

 Protecting the Saba National Marine Park is not only an environmental consideration, it is also an economic concern.
 Tourism currently brings in more money to the island than any other industry, and the Saba National Marine Park is the biggest tourist draw.